Gulshan7250/devTinder/homework.md

 - Use of reges in routes /a/ , /.*fly$/
 - Reading the query params in the routes
 - Reading the dynamic routes

+- Multiple Routes Handlers - Play with the code
+- next()
+- next function and errors along with res.send()
+- app.use("/route, rH, [rH2, rH3], rH4, rH5);
+- What is a Middleware?
+Why do we need it?
+- How express JS basically handles requests behind the scenes
+- Difference app.use and app.all
+- Write a dummy auth middleware for admin
+- Write a dummy auth middleware for all user routes, except /user/login